 1020 carbon steel is one of the very commonly used plain carbon steels.
 It has a nominal carbon content of 0.20% with approximately 0.50% manganese.
 It is a good combination of strength and ductility and may be hardened or carburized.
-Formability is good by all conventional methods as the ductility of 1020 carbon steel is good.
+Formability is good by all conventional methods as the ductility of aisi 1020 steel is good.

 AISI 1020 carbon steel has low hardenability properties and is a low tensile carbon steel with a Brinell hardness of 119 – 235, and a tensile strength of 410-790 MPa.
 It has high machinability, high strength, high ductility and good weldability.
 It is normally used in turned and polished or a cold drawn condition.
 Due to its low carbon content, it is resistant to induction hardening or flame hardening.
 Due to lack of alloying elements, it will not respond to nitriding.